Skip to main content

 Launch a Career in Healthcare Management

 Healthcare managers have the leadership to drive healthcare organizations toward sustainable growth.
-With their business acumen and professional experience in healthcare organizations or other professional industries, healthcare managers can usher in equitable and profitable changes by introducing new technologies, communication tools, leadership styles, and organizational processes.
+With their business acumen and professional experience in healthcare organizations or other professional industries, they can usher in equitable and profitable changes by introducing technologies, communication tools, leadership styles, and organizational processes.

 Excellent healthcare management starts with competent, compassionate healthcare leaders.
-Are you already working in a management role?
-Are you interested in making the leap into healthcare management?
+Are you already working in a management role and interested in making the leap to healthcare management?

-The online master’s in health administration degree program at Tulane University can help you take that next step in your career.
-Healthcare needs leaders.
-Be the change you want to see in healthcare, and learn more about how this advanced degree program can propel you to a better career in healthcare management.
+The Online MHA program at Tulane University can help you take that next step in your career.
+Health care needs leaders.
+Be the change you want to see in health care, and learn more about how this advanced degree program can propel you to a better career in healthcare management.

 Sources:

-U.S. Bureau of Labor Statistics, Medical and Health Services Managers: Occupational Outlook Handbook
+U.S. Bureau of Labor Statistics, Health and Medical Services Managers